johnnyd81/todo-app-react-frontend/README.md

 # Todo app frontend

 This is a todo app that allows a user to add and remove todos.
-It is built using react.js
+It is built using react.js on the frontend.